HOW TO STRUCTURE YOUR CALISTHENICS TRAINING

 But where possible keep the legs strong with weighted exercises such as the barbell squat, deadlifts, and hinges.

-TO DO: Select a training split that compliments your goals and lifestyle.
+Select a training split that compliments your goals and lifestyle.
 Be sure to incorporate adequate leg training, lest ye become all wedge shaped and topple over.

-SAMPLE TRAINING ROUTINES
+SAMPLE TRAINING PLANS